-All applicants must obtain their pastor's recommendation, a recommendation from a teacher or school guidance counselor, and a personal recommendation from one other person of their choice (such as an employer, mentor, or coach).
+All applicants must obtain their pastor's recommendation, recommendations from either a teacher or school guidance counselor, and/or a personal recommendation from one other person of their choice (such as an employer, mentor, or coach).
 Forms for these recommendations are provided in the application packet and are available online at the College website.
 The completed forms must be sent directly to the College by the individuals making the recommendations.
+For required recommendations, please see the chart below.